Who's Eligible for Running Start?

 Running Start Information Meetings for Fall 2014 and Beyond!

-If you are interested in Running Start, but cannot attend an information meeting, please call the Running Start office at 360.383.3123.
+- If you are interested in Running Start for Fall 2014, but have not attended an information meeting, please call the Running Start office at 360.383.3123.

 Placement Testing for Fall 2014 and Beyond!